 The Members must be vigorously protected from tampering and media interference.
 Special interests and other potential violators will often hide behind corporate shields, which must be penetrated for effective enforcement.
 Violators may be very wealthy and many organizations carry Officers and Directors insurance.
 Consequently, a fine based on simple fixed maximum amount is not a significant deterrent.
 Mandatory goal time, against which insurance cannot protect, and fines based on net worth are appropriate and efficacious.

-Citizens or organizations who abuse their right to propose initiatives, especially where their abuse attempts to clog or confuse the system with publication of an excess of proposed initiatives or comments on proposed initiatives initiated by themselves or through their surrogates are subject to punishment.
+Prevent Initiative Rights Abuse by Citizens or organizations who propose initiatives, especially where their abuse attempts to clog or confuse the system with publication of an excess of proposed initiatives or comments on proposed initiatives initiated by themselves or through their surrogates are subject to punishment.
 The maximum penalty is one year in federal penitentiary plus a maximum fine of five percent of net individual and/or organization assets.

 If unconstrained, a malicious group of wealthy persons could arrange to propose many trivial or offensive initiatives.
 The punishment has to be sufficient to forestall this type of abuse

-The laws shall punish Citizens who the lottery has selected to serve in the IQA and who a Federal Court has not excused, who fail to perform, who refuse or hide from their citizen’s duty, who are absent without leave, or whom the IQA dishonorably discharge.
+IQA members evading duty shall be punished.
+These include evading Members whom the lottery has selected to serve in the IQA and who a Federal Court has not excused, who fail to perform, who refuse or hide from their citizen’s duty, who are absent without leave, or whom the IQA dishonorably discharge.
 The penalty is a maximum of three months in federal penitentiary plus a maximum fine of five percent of net assets.

 The laws shall punish Citizens who the lottery has selected to serve in the IQA and who a Federal Court has not excused, who fail to perform, who refuse or hide from their citizen’s duty, or whom the IQA dishonorably discharge.
 The penalty is a maximum of three months in federal penitentiary plus a maximum fine of five percent of net assets.

-The laws shall ensure that no copyright of any proposed Initiative is enforceable against the IQA, IQA Members, the United States Electorate, or the United States Government once the Initiative authors publish the Initiative or cause it to come to the attention of the IQA.
+Proposed Initiative copyright is not enforceable against the IQA, IQA Members, the United States Electorate, or the United States Government once the Initiative authors publish the Initiative or cause it to come to the attention of the IQA.

 Explanation of Resolve Jurisdiction Issues